YasarBonus/CasFra/README.md

 * upload and delete images

 ###### TODO
-* clearly seperate images between tenants and users
+* [DONE] clearly seperate images between tenants and users
+* what to do with the images in a category that is being deleted?
+* permissions in general are not clear
+* editing images for users is not possible, probably due to tenancies check.

+####